REUSABILITY

 Next Steps

-- Combine calling with data-driven patterns: Data-Driven Tests
+- Combine with data tables: Data-Driven Tests

-- Generate dynamic test scenarios: Dynamic Scenarios
+- Generate dynamic scenarios: Dynamic Scenarios